oleks4ndr/localworks/README.md

 ## Data Model

-The application will store Users, Profiles, Reviews, Conversations, and Messages
+The application stores Users, Profiles, ContactMessages, Reviews (not implemented), Conversations (not implemented), and Messages (not implemented) in MongoDB.

+### Implemented Collections

+-   **Users**: Store user accounts with Firebase UID, email, name, and role (user/tradesperson/admin)
+-   **Profiles**: Tradesperson profiles with business details, skills, credentials, location, rates, and photos
+-   **ContactMessages**: Inquiry messages from users to tradespeople (implemented as simple contact form system)

+### Planned Collections (OUTSIDE OF CLASS) (Schema defined, not yet implemented)

+-   **Reviews**: User reviews and ratings for tradespeople
+-   **Conversations**: Chat conversations between users and tradespeople
+-   **Messages**: Individual messages within conversations

+### Relationships

--   users can have one profile (if they register as a tradesperson)
+-   Users can have one Profile (if they are tradespeople)

--   profiles can have multiple reviews (from different users)
+-   User with role tradesperson can receive multiple ContactMessages

--   users can have multiple conversations (with tradespeople)
+-   Profiles can have multiple Reviews (not yet implemented)

--   each conversation can have multiple messages
+-   Users can have multiple Conversations (not yet implemented)

--   messages belong to one conversation and one sender / receiver

 ### Sample Documents